Russian middle class slowly stirred to action by economic crisis

 When her own health suffered - she was diagnosed with high blood pressure due to stress - and her son clung to her one morning after not seeing her for days, Chatskaya did something out of character: she got in touch with a union and agreed to work to rule.

-Her wage, which averaged 40,000-47,000 roubles ($790-930 at the current rate) a month last year, is stretched by a food bill that has almost doubled to 10,000 roubles every one or two weeks.
+Her wage, which averaged 40,000-47,000 rubles ($790-930 at the current rate) a month last year, is stretched by a food bill that has almost doubled to 10,000 rubles every one or two weeks.
 Still she sees herself as "far removed from politics".

 SHY OF POLITICS